siriokun/platformsh-docs/docs/src/environments/search-engine-visibility.md

 ```

 That tells search engine indexers to not index these sites and not traverse links from these sites.
-This helps keep non-Production sites out of search engine indexes.
+This keeps non-Production sites out of search engine indexes.
+For non-Production sites it can't be turned off.

 ## Alternative method